June 20th, 2016

 To make this soup, you’ll need ground pork, garlic, carrots, green onions, soy sauce, ginger root, chicken broth, mushrooms, bean sprouts, and pepper.
 I usually buy the pre-cut matchstick carrots, but if you would rather cut them yourself, all I can say is. . .
 You Go Girl (or guy as the case may be)!

 Cook the pork with the garlic in a skillet until brown, and then drain the fat.
 Combine all the ingredients except the mushrooms and sprouts in a slow-cooker.
 Cover and cook on low 7-9 hours or on high for 3-4 hours.

 Stir in the mushrooms and bean sprouts.
 Cover and cook on low for 1 hour.

 Serving Suggestion: I usually serve this soup with egg rolls that I just purchase in the frozen foods section of my grocery store.
 It adds to the feeling of eating at a Chinese restaurant.

-Recipe By: Origin Unknown/Adapted by Winner Dinners
+Recipe by Betty Crocker/Adapted by Winner Dinners

 Makes about 12 servings.
 Leftovers can be frozen.

 3 cloves of garlic, minced